aurelVZ/microA-programming-language/README.md

 It is written as include file microAT.inc .
 This is a general purpose tokenizer which can be used in any modern imperative programming language.
-It is written in o2 basic compiler and as such is very fast ,it use simple data structure - array of tokens and array of token types.
+It is written in o2 compiler and as such is very fast ,it use simple data structure - array of tokens and array of token types.
 It is easy to modify and use for any purpose.
 For more information look : https://aurelsoft.ucoz.com